nrctkno/PathToMachineLearning/LLMs/001_ollama/README.md

     As they frolic and laugh, so bold.
     ```

-2. Use it via the API Ollama exposes: not a funny way to play around without having to create a UI.
+2. Use it via the API ollama exposes: not a funny way to play around without having to create a UI.
     ```sh
     curl -X POST http://localhost:11434/api/generate -d '{
     "model": "llama2",